 The County, like many other large public and private entities, relies on a complex technology environment to conduct its operations and support the community it serves.
 The County has invested in cybersecurity protections in recent years that include staffing, a restructure of its security office, technology tools; and policies, standards, and processes.
 Notwithstanding these and other cybersecurity measures, a cybersecurity breach could damage County systems and cause material disruption to operations and services.
 The cost to remedy such damage or protect against future attacks could be substantial.
 Security breaches could expose the County to litigation and other legal risks, which could cause the County to incur costs related to legal or regulatory claims.
 Since 2015, the County has maintained cyber liability insurance to help offset these financial risks.
+The County's Chief Information Security and Privacy Officer provides the direct leadership on cybersecurity measures.
 See "King County-Risk Management and Insurance."